mavaddat/docker-dev/README.md

 docker system prune --volumes
 ```

-*This will also install the latest versions of all tools (eg. PHP, Redis, Node.js etc.)*
+*This will also install the latest versions of all tools (e.g., PHP, Redis, Node.js etc.)*

 ---